NSHipster/articles/2019-03-25-xcode-source-extensions.md

 ---

-When we last [wrote about extending Xcode](/xcode-plugins/) in 2014, we were living in a golden age, and didn’t even know it.
+When we last [wrote about extending Xcode](/xcode-plugins/) in 2014, we were living in a golden age, and didn't even know it.

 Back then,
 Xcode was a supposedly impenetrable castle that we'd leaned a couple of ladders against.
 Like a surprisingly considerate horde, we scaled the walls and got to work on some much-needed upkeep.
 Those were heady days of
-in-process code injection, an informally sanctioned and thriving ecosystem of third-party plugins, all backed up by an in-app package manager.
+in-process code injection, an informally sanctioned and thriving ecosystem of third-party plugins --- all backed up by an in-app package manager.
 For a while, Apple tolerated it all.
-But when Xcode was included in [System Integrity Protection](https://support.apple.com/en-us/HT204899) in 2016, the ladders were abruptly kicked away.
+But with the introduction of [System Integrity Protection](https://support.apple.com/en-us/HT204899) in 2016, the ladders were abruptly kicked away.
-(Pour one out for [Alcatraz](https://github.com/alcatraz/Alcatraz) why don’t we, with a chaser for [XcodeColors](https://github.com/robbiehanson/XcodeColors).
+(Pour one out for [Alcatraz](https://github.com/alcatraz/Alcatraz) why don't we, with a chaser for [XcodeColors](https://github.com/robbiehanson/XcodeColors).
 Miss you buddy.)

 Plugins allowed us to tweak pretty much everything about Xcode: window layout, syntactic and semantic highlighting, changing UI elements, boilerplate generation, project analysis, bindings for something called Vim (?).
-Looking back at NSHipster’s favorites, some are now thankfully included as a standard feature: inserting documentation comments,
+Looking back at NSHipster's favorites, some are now thankfully included as a standard feature: inserting documentation comments,
 `switch` statement autocompletion
 or --- astonishingly --- line breaks in the issue navigator.